smathermather/OpenAerialMap/index.md

 Imagery from satellites, unmanned aerial vehicles (UAVs) and other aircraft is becoming increasingly available after a disaster.
 It is often difficult to determine what is available and easily access it.
 OpenAerialMap (OAM) seeks to solve this by providing a simple open way to process and provide imagery for humanitarian response and disaster preparedness.

+{% include blocks/h2.html title="How to contribute" %}

+There are a couple of ways to contribute:

+* fork the github repository and creating a pull request
+* select any text on the page and add an annotation (you first need to login to [http://annotateit.org/]())

 {% include blocks/h1.html title="User profiles" %}

 These are some of the possible users profiled through community discussions: